Gina Chong

 Do you guys have any stories from wandering off the beaten path?

 P.S.
-The last photo is with one of my oldest friends who was living in Korea at the time teaching English with her hubby!
-Love running into people when traveling.
+The last photo is with one of my oldest friends, who was living in Korea at the time and teaching English with her hubby.
+I love running into people when traveling!

 Share this: